Cliffs of Moher with Kids: Safety, Tips & What to Expect

 Initially, we were worried about the reputation the Cliffs of Moher have for being unsafe for kids.
 We believe in taking well-thought out, reasonable risks with our children, so we decided to investigate it further.

-Our first action was to check the Cliffs of Moher website to see what their stance was, and it said, “The designated viewing areas are completely safe.”
-The designated viewing areas are a small area clustered around the Cliffs of Moher Visitor Center.
+Our first action was to check the Cliffs of Moher website to see what their position was, and it said, “The designated viewing areas are completely safe.”
+The designated viewing areas are a small area clustered around the Cliffs of Moher Visitor Centre.

-There are short, paved pathways which go up and down the edge of the Cliffs of Moher which provide outstanding views of this natural wonder.
-Even if this is all you are comfortable doing, it’s worth coming just to see the cliffs – they are majestic.
+At the Cliffs of Moher, visitors can currently enjoy 3.5 km of safe walking paths.
+The designated trails are short, paved pathways which go up and down the edge of the Cliffs of Moher which provide outstanding views of this natural wonder.
+Even if this is all you do, it’s worth coming just to see the cliffs as they are majestic.

-cliffs of moher viewing area with views of the cliffs in the distance
+Dan Brewer, owner of FamilyCanTravel.com, holds his 6-year old daughter at a Cliffs of Mmoher viewing area with views of the cliffs in the distance.

-If you follow our family adventures, you know we love to hike with our kids when we travel, so you know we were going to at least check to see if it was safe to hike outside of the designated viewing areas along the Cliffs of Moher with kids.
+If you follow our family adventures, you know we love hiking with our kids when we travel, so we were going to check whether it felt safe to go beyond the designated viewing areas.

-We were pleasantly surprised at how safe the non-designated viewing areas were, or at least the areas we explored were.
-We left the designated viewing area and walked south towards Hags Head.
+We were pleasantly surprised that the non-designated areas at the Cliffs of Moher felt safer than we expected.
+We left the designated viewing area and walked south towards Hag’s Head.
+This area is officially closed – proceed at your own risk.

 You could see evidence of an old gravel trail which runs dangerously close to the edge of the cliff, but it’s now blocked off.
 The hiking trail that is currently in use is well back from the cliff face and is lined with a wall of rock slabs about 4 feet high, preventing kids from getting too close to the edge of the cliff.